Death Notices - The Daily World

 Ray Thompson

-Longtime Ray Thompson of Centralia, died Wednesday, March 4, 2026, at Multicare Tacoma General Hospital.
+Longtime Raymond resident Ray Thompson of Centralia, died Wednesday, March 4, 2026, at Multicare Tacoma General Hospital.
 He was 88.

-He had worked for the Washington State Department of Transportation as a mechanic.
+He had worked for the Washington State Department of Transportation in Raymond as a mechanic.

 Services are being planned and details will be announced at a later date.